TariqAHassan/MelReformer/README.md

 The motivation for this pipeline is threefold.
 First, it allows us to exploit existing and well-understood image synthesis models.
 Second, the strong conditioning of the expansion model should, in principle, enable very good reconstructions, even without the use of exotic attention mechanisms.
-Third, an aggressive approach allows for streaming audio.
+Third, an autoregressive approach allows for streaming audio.

 Not shown: in this work, recovering audio from the melspectrogram is performed with a neural vocoder.
 Specifically, I use [HiFiHybrid](https://github.com/TariqAHassan/HiFiHybrid), which I implemented based on the